 Develop a solid conceptual base for 300 and 400 level interdisciplinary studio practice, including Art360 topics classes and Art400 senior studio.

-Document assignments and learning process.
+Document assignments and learning process in the ARTBOOK final project.

 General method of instruction

 Class discussions and presentations create a contextual framework for the information and assignments presented.
 In addition, guest artists and other art professionals are invited to speak about their own work and art making process.
+Guests may lead short art making projects in class to develop ideas for the many ways art making may happen.

 5credits at 100 or 200 art classes are strongly suggested.
 The course is a requirement for all IVA majors.